MicrosoftDocs/ai-builder/ai-builder-docs/activity-monitoring.md

 In addition to on-demand bulk-delete jobs, you can schedule recurrent bulk-delete jobs that find and delete records in a table that are, for example, older than a specified number of days (`OlderThanXDays` query function).

-To create bulk-delete jobs in Dataverse, you must have the **Bulk Delete** privilege in at least one of the roles that have been assigned to you.
+To create bulk-delete jobs in Dataverse, you must have the **Bulk Delete** privilege in at least one of the roles that is assigned to you.

 > [!CAUTION]
-> When you delete Dataverse data, it's permanently deleted from your environment.
-There's no way to recover individual records after they have been deleted.
+> When you delete Dataverse data, it is permanently deleted from your environment.
+There's no way to recover individual records after you delete them.

 ### Export a Dataverse table